 Currently, there are several addiction medications available to treat alcoholism and opioid addiction.
 The most common are buprenorphine, naltrexone, and methadone.

 Buprenorphine: is a medication used to treat opioid addiction.
 It is available under the brand names Suboxone, a daily filmstrip, and Sublocade, a monthly extended-release injectable.
 Both formulations decrease opioid cravings and painful withdrawal symptoms.
-Other buprenorphine options include Subutex and Zubzolve.
+Other buprenorphine options include Subutex and Zubsolv.

 Suboxone is an opioid partial agonist and can be taken during the detox stage to help you safely taper off opioids.
 Suboxone can also be used throughout other phases of treatment as a maintenance medication.